jaunt/EJS-Site-Builder-Docs/ejssitebuilder/data/md/templates/frontmatter.md

 # Front Matter

-**Front matter** is a block of text you can place at the top of your [template files](/templates/templates/) to give Templer extra details about how to generate html files.
+**Front matter** is a block of text you can place at the top of your [template files](/templates/templates/) to give EJS Site Builder extra details about how to generate html files.

-Front matter is designed to be human readable at a glance, but is also parsed by Templer, so it must follow specific rules.
+Front matter is designed to be human readable at a glance, but is also parsed by EJS Site Builder, so it must follow specific rules.
 But don't worry, it's easy!
-Templer's front matter must be written in [YAML](https://yaml.org/), which is self described as "a human-friendly data serialization language for all programming languages."
+EJS Site Builder's front matter must be written in [YAML](https://yaml.org/), which is self described as "a human-friendly data serialization language for all programming languages."

 ## Variables For Rendering

 Front matter can be used as data when rendering your template.
-Templer uses [EJS templating](https://ejs.co/) so that you can do everything in javascript without dealing with other templating languages.
+EJS Site Builder uses [EJS templating](https://ejs.co/) so that you can do everything in javascript without dealing with other templating languages.
 To use a front matter variable in your EJS template, you'd do something like this:

 ```html
 ---